KhadidjaArezki/pricelee-mern-backend/README.md

 The server runs scheduled tasks to search for a specific product by item id in order to update products tracked by users periodically.

-The backend is hosted at [https://pricelee-mern.herokuapp.com/](https://pricelee-mern.herokuapp.com/)
+The backend is hosted at [https://pricelee-mern-backend.herokuapp.com/](https://pricelee-mern-backend.herokuapp.com/)

+## Stack
+This project uses the MERN stack:

+Mongoose.js (MongoDB): database
+Express.js: backend framework
+React: frontend framework
+Node.js: runtime environment

 ## Routers
 ### Users